Example of training with Dask on GPU

 return prediction

-"""`DaskQuantileDMatrix` is a data type specialized for `gpu_hist`, tree
+"""`DaskQuantileDMatrix` is a data type specialized for `hist` tree methods for

 .. versionadded:: 1.2.0